Who can be my referee?

 Don’t use family members or friends as referees.
 Unless you have worked with them, their opinion won’t count for much.

-You can still have referees if you haven’t had a job before.
-Your high-school teacher or principal, or the member of a charity you volunteer with, could be your referee.
+Even if you haven’t had a job before, there are people out there who could be your referee.
 Anyone who knows what you’re like to work with and who is willing to speak in your favour would make a good referee.

 How do I go about getting a referee?